geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-21/meeting-transcript.md

 Cool.
 Next is ML Perth.

 ##### **Chenyu** [[00:20:09](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=1209)]
-I create a llama for a vibe data loader with was parrots.
+I create a LLaMA for a vibe data loader with was parrots.
 I will work on his a cack and well to use the caloder.
 Yeah, I think we talk about ML Perth.
 I saw a PR for stable diffusion.
 I know stable diffusion is going to change to flux in I.1.
 So I think it's fair to say who if you can get this down and like.
 Urge before the deadline for 5.1.
 You should still think printing you the bank is mine.
 But if you want the double bounty to be on the ML Perth results that needs to be what it is.

 ##### **Geohot** [[00:20:57](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=1257)]
 Yeah, I found that.